 Patients with metastatic colon cancer respond to new combination therapy

-CHICAGO — In an aggressive disease known for poor response rates, researchers from The University of Texas MD Anderson Cancer Center found patients with advanced colorectal cancer responded well to a combination therapy of the drugs vermurafenib, cetuximab and irinotecan.
+In a Phase I clinical trial, MD Anderson researchers found patients with advanced colorectal cancer responded well to a combination therapy of the drugs vermurafenib, cetuximab and irinotecan.

-The Phase I trial, presented Saturday, May 31 in a poster discussion at the American Society of Clinical Oncology’s 2014 Annual Meeting in Chicago, examines a specific mutation in the BRAF gene, which is present in 5 to 10 percent of colorectal cancer patients.
+The study, presented at the American Society of Clinical Oncology’s 2014 Annual Meeting in Chicago, examines a specific mutation in the BRAF gene, which is present in 5 to 10% of colorectal cancer patients.

-“What’s promising is the fact that we’re seeing these high response rates in early studies which suggests this could become a new standard of care down the line,” Hong said.
+“What’s promising is the fact that we’re seeing these high response rates in early studies, which suggests this could become a new standard of care down the line,” says David Hong, M.D., associate professor in Investigational Cancer Therapeutics and lead author of the study.
 “There’s clearly some kind of synergistic activity with the combination.”

-Hong, Meric-Bernstam and Kopetz receive research support from Genentech.
-Overman receives research support from Genentech and Roche.
+Hong and Kopetz both receive research financial support from Genentech.